VK (company): History

 The business was originally owned by Port.ru, a company founded in 1998 by Eugene Goland, Michael Zaitsev and Alexey Krivenkov as a spin-off from DataArt.
 It received an initial investment of US$1 million from investor James Melcher.

 The Mail.ru business expanded rapidly to reach the No. 1 market position in Russia by 2000.
 Attempts to fund the company's expansion in 2000–2001 were thwarted by the collapse of the technology bubble and Mail.ru had to seek merger partners.

-In 2001, Yuri Milner, at the time managing NetBridge (the owner of several internet brands), persuaded the entrepreneur Igor Linshits to back a merger of the Mail.ru business with NetBridge.
+In 2001 Yuri Milner, at the time managing NetBridge (the owner of several internet brands), persuaded the entrepreneur Igor Linshits to back a merger of the Mail.ru business with NetBridge.
 Igor Linshits subsequently took an active role in the development of the Mail.ru business.
 In connection with the merger, Milner became Mail.ru CEO.

-The company began to operate as Mail.ru on 16 October 2001.
+The company began to operate as Mail.ru on 16 October 2001 and was headed by Dmitry Grishin.
 Before that time its brand name was owned by Port.ru.
-It is headed by Dmitry Grishin.

 In 2003 Milner resigned from Mail.ru and subsequently set up another internet venture, Digital Sky Technologies (DST).
 In 2006 Igor Linshits sold his stake in Mail.ru to Tiger Fund and Milner's DST for more than $100 million.
 In September 2010, DST changed its name to Mail.ru Group.
 Dmitry Grishin became one of the Mail.ru Group co-founders.

-In February 2010, Mail.ru announced the 100% acquisition of the video game developer Astrum Nival from its former owners.
+In February 2010 Mail.ru announced the 100% acquisition of the video game developer Astrum Nival from its former owners.
 From that point, Astrum Nival acts under the name of Mail.ru.
-On September 29, 2011, the studio was renamed to Allods Team.
+On 29 September 2011, the studio was renamed to Allods Team.
 The studio is known for developing Allods Online and Skyforge.

-In October 2010, Mail.ru Group announced plans for an IPO via the London Stock Exchange listing of a subsidiary – also called Mail.ru – worth more than $5bn.
+In October 2010 Mail.ru Group announced plans for an IPO via the London Stock Exchange listing of a subsidiary – also called Mail.ru – worth more than $5 billion.
 The IPO offered a stake of about 17% of the subsidiary.
 The subsidiary included about a quarter of the group's shareholding in Facebook, stakes in Russia's two biggest social networking sites and Mail.ru.
 The company hired Goldman Sachs, JP Morgan, Morgan Stanley and VTB Capital to run the listing.
 After the public offering, the global operations of Mail.ru Group continued as the privately held company DST Global.
 Major shareholders at the time included Alisher Usmanov, Mail.ru Group's corporate sibling Tencent Holdings, Tencent's largest shareholder Prosus, and Tiger Management.